Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- check list -->
 Review the check list before submitting your project to ensure it meets all requirements.
+I have check lists to track issues in different environments.

 <!-- check mark -->
 She circled the check mark for emphasis.